All-news radio: Pakistan

+Philippines

+Chronicle Broadcasting Network (now ABS-CBN) first attempted to produce a 24-hour news program with its radio station DZXL (now DZMM) in 1956.

 The all-news radio format in the country is largely credited as having started in 1968 at the height of that year's Casiguran earthquake that notably toppled the Ruby Tower in Manila.
 Starting out on the AM band, FM started to become a successful nationwide prospective trend in 2009.

 AM Band

 Almost all AM stations in large broadcast markets of the Philippines are all-news stations while smaller markets employ a full-service format.
 The stations listed are flagship stations based in Manila.